Wreath Macdonald polynomials as eigenstates: Bosons

-\begin{rem} We can see that the Maya diagram encodes the outer rim of the Young diagram and therefore has simple interpretations for the additional and removal of nodes.
-Specifically: \begin{enumerate}[(i)] \item Adding a node corresponds to the following switch on adjacent beads:
+\begin{rem} We can see that the Maya diagram encodes the outer rim of the Young diagram and therefore has simple interpretations for the addition and removal of nodes.
+Specifically: \begin{enumerate} \item Adding a node corresponds to the following switch on adjacent beads: